*See Pete's popular Beginner's Guide ebook here.*

 The letters ABC refer to the materials used; the piston is aluminium, the cylinder is brass and the inside of the cylinder (sleeve) is chrome plated.

-The sleeve is tapered inwards towards the top of the compression chamber and expands outwards as the engine heats up.
+The sleeve is gently tapered inwards towards the top of the compression chamber and expands outwards as the engine heats up.
 The tolerances between sleeve and piston are such that a perfect seal is created when the engine is at running temperature.

 ABC glow plug engines are supposedly the better performers, but each engine type has its loyal band of followers and ringed engines are in no way endangered!
 I have tried both types and haven't really noticed a huge difference between the two.

 Similarly, always be sure that your igniter is charged because it's sickening to get to the flying field only to find that you can't heat the glow plug to get the engine running!

 The carb consists of a venturi where the fuel and air mix, idle screw to adjust the idle speed of the engine, mixture screw, or 'needle valve', to allow fine tuning of the fuel/air mixture and hence the high-end RPM and a rotating barrel.

-As the fuel passes in to the carburettor it mixes with air being sucked in through the open venturi, this fuel/air mixture then passes through transfer ports that run vertically up the outside of the piston chamber.
-These ports exit in to the combustion chamber above the piston.
-The mixture gets forced up in to the combustion chamber every time the piston completes a downward stroke.
+As the fuel passes into the carburettor it mixes with air being sucked in through the open venturi, this fuel/air mixture then passes through transfer ports that run vertically up the outside of the piston chamber.
+These ports exit into the combustion chamber above the piston.
+The mixture gets forced up into the combustion chamber every time the piston completes a downward stroke.

 Once inside the combustion chamber the fuel/air mixture gets compressed by the piston rising back up.
 This rapid compression greatly increases both the pressure and temperature of the fuel/air mixture, and the red hot filament of the glow plug ignites the mixture when the piston reaches Top Dead Centre (TDC), assuming that the ignition timing is correct (ignition timing can be advanced or retarded if necessary by fitting a different length glow plug, or altering the height of the current plug by using shims or washers).